aameen951/ksa_covid19/README.md

 ## Data Source

+  - `output\ksa_data_v2.json`

+    This data is collected automatically from http://covid19.moh.gov.sa/ and pushed to GitHub on a daily basis.

+  - `output\ksa_data.json` and `output\ksa_data.json`.

     This data is collected manually from the publications of Ministry of Heath in Saudi Arabia.
     MOI publishes a daily report on COVID-19 cases in each city on their Twitter account @SaudiMOH.

     MOH publishes a daily report on their Twitter account @SaudiMOH at about ~03:40 PM (+03 timezone).
     It takes me some time to manually extract this data from the report and update the data files then commit and push the changes.

-If you know/have a better way to get this data from MOH then let me know (by opening an issue).

 ## Contribution